-The earliest works in the National Gallery, from the 13th and 14th centuries, are displayed in this room.
-Like most Italian paintings of this period, they were intended for Christian worship.
-Panels were painted as altarpieces, to decorate the fronts of altars or as crucifixes to hang in church interiors.
+The earliest works in the National Gallery’s collection are displayed in this room - Like most paintings of this period, they were intended for Christian worship.They were painted as altarpieces, to decorate the fronts of altars, or as crucifixes to hang in church interiors.
 Churchmen and women, and members of the social elite, owned small images of Christian subjects to stimulate private prayer and devotion; an outstanding example of which is The Wilton Diptych.